Assessing the Power-Law Emissivity Assumption in X-ray Reflection Spectroscopy: A Simulation-Based Evaluation of Different Coronal Geometries: Discussion

 In X-ray spectroscopy analysis, extending the exposure time directly enhances the statistical signal-to-noise ratio (S/N) of the spectrum.
 According to Poisson statistics (the default method used by XSPEC for generating simulated data~\cite{xspec_manual}), the signal-to-noise ratio scales with exposure time $\tau$ as S/N $\propto\sqrt{\tau}$.
-We find that the improved S/N from longer exposures effectively reduces the statistical uncertainties of the spin $a_{*}$ and emissivity index $q$, the width of the confidence interval for $a_{*}$ and $q$ decreases significantly (e.g., compare Fig.~\ref{nustar_h_4_30ks_powerlaw_lampost} and Fig.~\ref{nustar_h_4_300ks_powerlaw_lampost}).
-However, in cases where measurements exhibit substantial systematic deviations from input values at 30 ks exposure, increasing the exposure time to 300 ks does not significantly mitigate this bias (e.g., compare Fig.~\ref{nustar_h_10_30ks_powerlaw_lampost} and Fig.~\ref{nustar_h_10_300ks_powerlaw_lampost}, Fig.~\ref{nustar_h_4_30ks_broken_once_q2=3_disk} and Fig.~\ref{nustar_h_4_300ks_broken_once_q2=3_disk}).
+We find that the improved S/N from longer exposures effectively reduces the statistical uncertainties of the spin $a_{*}$ and emissivity index $q$, the width of the confidence interval for $a_{*}$ and $q$ decreases significantly (e.g., compare the top left panel in Fig.~\ref{nustar_30ks_lampost} with the top left panel in Fig.~\ref{nustar_300ks_lampost}).
+However, in cases where measurements exhibit substantial systematic deviations from input values at 30~ks exposure, increasing the exposure time to 300~ks does not significantly mitigate this bias (e.g., compare the top right panel in Fig.~\ref{nustar_30ks_lampost} with the top right panel in Fig.~\ref{nustar_300ks_lampost}).

 In X-ray spectroscopy, improved data quality enables more precise measurements of black hole spin parameters~\cite{Reynolds_2021ARA&A..59..117R, Bambi_2021SSRv..217...65B}.
 With high-quality data, the quality of the fit can help determine whether a power-law emissivity profile provides an adequate description of the reflection pattern~\cite{Zhang_2019ApJ...884..147Z, Liu_2019PhRvD..99l3007L}.
 The next generation of X-ray detectors with their significantly enhanced data quality, will expect more sophisticated modeling for reflection spectra~\cite{Dong_2023arXiv231209210D, 2025MNRAS.536.2594L, Huang_2025PhRvD.111f3025H, Huang_2025ApJ...989..168H}.